MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (array) - Returns `true` if no errors related to this command.

+### RenameVideoRecording

+Renames an existing video recording.

+Endpoint: POST <robot-ip-address>/api/videos/recordings/rename

+Parameters

+* OldName (string) - The current (old) filename of the video recording to rename, without the file type extension.
+* NewName (string) - The new filename to associate with the video recording, without the file type extension.
+The name of a video recording can only include uppercase and lowercase alphanumeric characters, hyphens, and underscores (`[a-zA-Z0-9_-]`).
+Do not supply a file type extension; the system automatically uses the `.mp4` extension for Misty's video recordings.

+Return Values

+* Result (boolean) - Returns `true` if no errors related to this command.

 ### Speak

 Misty speaks a string of text out loud.
 By default, Misty speaks in US English.